Bennington, New York: History

 Bennington was mainly a farming community.
-The 1990 Wyoming County Dairy Princess was from the Town of Bennington.

 The Town had several small schools.
 The last school to close its doors was District #17, located in Cowlesville.

 The town of Bennington boasted of six covered bridges to span the Cayuga Creek.
 The last of the six, known as the Ellis-Chesbro covered bridge, was destroyed by fire on March 17, 1966.
 It was the last structure of its kind that existed in New York State west of the Finger Lakes.
 The Ellis-Chesbro Bridge was the location of scenes shot for MGM's motion picture "The Great Waltz".

 Frances Folsom, the granddaughter of John B. Folsom, became the First Lady of the United States.
 She spent much time as a young girl in Folsomdale.
 Frances Folsom was married to President Grover Cleveland, June 2, 1886, at the White House in Washington, D.C.

 The Town of Bennington has had several churches.
 The first Baptist Church in Bennington Center was erected in 1832, the second in 1857 and that was destroyed by fire in 1886.
 It was rebuilt in 1887.
 BY 1925, the membership had diminished to five.
 The church was sold to the Cowlesville Baptist Society.
 They dismantled it and rebuilt it as an addition to their church.

 The United Church of Christ in Bennington Center was dedicated in 1844.
 The Sacred Heart Catholic Church was erected at Bennington Center in 1871.
 The East Bennington Evangelic and United Brethren Church dates back to the early 19th century.
 The Catholic Church, Our Lady Help of Christians, in East Bennington was built in 1855.
 The Cowlesville Baptist Church was built in 1872 and an addition was added in 1924 or 1925.
 Cowlesville also had a Universalist Church which was dedicated in 1845.
 In 1914, the building was sold to the I.O.O.F.
 Lodge.
 It was eventually dismantled.
 The German Baptist Church was erected in 1869 at Folsomdale.
 There also was a Free Will Baptist Church in Folsomdale dedicated in 1858.
 The building was torn down in the early 20th century.